Chase H.Q.: Secret Police

-Chase H.Q.: Secret Police is a 1999 action game for the Game Boy Color developed by Dreams Co.
+Chase H.Q.: Secret Police is a 1999 vehicular combat game developed by Dreams Co.
 Ltd and ITL Co.
-Ltd and published by Metro3D.
-The game is an installment in the Chase H.Q. series of vehicular combat racing games, originally released as an arcade game by Taito in 1988.
+Ltd and published by Metro3D for the Game Boy Color.
+The game is an installment in the Chase H.Q. series, which began with a 1988 arcade game by Taito.

 Gameplay

 Similar to the arcade game Chase H.Q., Secret Police is a racing game where the player is a police officer tasked with pursuing and apprehending a criminal in a car chase.
 The game involves vehicular combat as the player can run the criminal off the road, shoot them, or damage their car to defeat them.
 The game features ten stages in which the objectives differ, for instance, requiring the player to track and trap multiple suspects.
 Further to the design of the arcade game, Secret Police contains a strategy element in which the player first chooses a number of detectives in a team and places them at various locations on a map to set a course to intercept the suspect.
 If the detectives cross a course with the suspect, the game enters a chase sequence.